linagora/linshare/documentation/EN/epics/new-admin-portal/story-565-admin-can-manage-technical-account.md

    - If there is no error, the new password is saved and there will be a notification message

 **UC4.
 Delete a technical account**
+- Delete 1 account:
    - On Account detail screen, I can see a button Delete
    - When I click on this button, there will be a confirmation popup: You are about to delete this technical account, this procedure is irreversible.
 Do you want to proceed??"
    - If I choose Yes, the account is removed and I am back to the listing technical account screen.

-**UC6.
+- Delete multiple account:
+   - On Listing account screen, I can select multiple account and see option Delete
+   - When I select Delete, there will be a confirmation popup.
+   - If I choose Yes, all selected account will be removed from the list

+**UC5.
 Lock/unlock a technical account**

 - When a technical account log-in unsuccessfully several times, the account will be locked by the rule:
    - After 3 attempts : account is locked for 10 minutes.